**Updated November 2021

 By the time your trip approaches, you’ll more than likely keep doing these things because they’ve become a habit now, and you can keep putting that money into your next savings goal.

-5. Sell Your Stuff
+4. Sell Your Stuff

-How many of us have things that we bought ages ago but no longer use, want, or need?
+How many of us have things we bought ages ago but no longer use, want, or need?

 If you want to save money for travel, consider selling some of your stuff.